 Or consider this BATNA example, below.

 As the renewal deadline for Sam’s homeowner’s insurance policy approached, he decided to do a “market check” to compare prices.
 Sam’s existing insurer – let’s call it Acme – had been raising rates by 7% and 10% annually for the past three years, and Sam wasn’t sure he was getting the best deal.
 He then found a carrier that offered a policy for 30% less than Acme’s renewal rate.

 Delighted, Sam came very close to switching to the new insurer.
 But after doing some digging (and receiving some self-interested guidance from Acme), Sam identified important coverage and term definitions buried deep in the legalese of the two policies.
-After going through a translation process to make the prices comparable, Sam realized that Acme, his current insurer, was offering him a better deal (see also, Negotiation Skills – Three Sources of Power at the Bargaining Table to learn more about power in negotiations and how knowing your BATNA helps negotiators to make solid strategies for the negotiation table).
+After going through a translation process to make the prices comparable, Sam realized that Acme, his current insurer, was offering him a better deal (see also, BATNA and Other Sources of Power at the Negotiation Table to learn more about power in negotiations and how knowing your BATNA helps negotiators to make solid strategies for the negotiation table).